haneeshjallipalli/project-Kubernetes/etcd.md

 ### Required Options

-Use this command to get the mandatory required options:
+Use this command to get the required options:
 ```
 kubectl describe pod etcd-controlplane -n kube-system
 ```